crazy-max/goreleaser-xx/README.md

 FROM --platform=$BUILDPLATFORM crazymax/goreleaser-xx:latest AS goreleaser-xx
 FROM --platform=$BUILDPLATFORM tonistiigi/xx:1.1.0 AS xx
-FROM --platform=$BUILDPLATFORM golang:alpine AS base
+FROM --platform=$BUILDPLATFORM golang:1.17-alpine AS base
 ENV CGO_ENABLED=1
 COPY --from=goreleaser-xx / /
 COPY --from=xx / /